So, you’ve decided to take the plunge and bothy for the first time.

 Planning your first bothy visit can be scary, particularly if you’re taking your kids with you.
 So make sure you do your research and choose an easy one for your first time.
 There’s no point choosing to hike a difficult 10 mile route with kids.
 Remember you have to carry all your kit in with you, including cooking equipment, fuel, water and sleeping kit, so give yourself a break, go easy on yourself (I know for some of us that’s hard!) and for your first bothy experience choose one with a super easy hike in.
 New to bothying?
 Read our bothy guide here.

 We’ve chosen four easy bothies in the Highlands which are great for first timers.
 Each of them are only a 30 minute trek in, meaning you won’t be so utterly exhausted on arrival to enjoy the actual bothy experience.
+As always, respect your surroundings and leave no trace.

 4 Easy Highland Bothies to discover for first timers